EladLaster/OOP_Ex2/README.md

 2) Open in any Java IDE.

-3) In part 1: Create a number of new text files with a random number of lines and get the total number of lines of the texts by one of four existing methods/functions present in the class.
+3) In part 1: Create a number of new text files with a random number of lines and get the total number of lines of the texts by 1 of 3 existing methods/functions present in the class.

    In part 2: Bulid a new CustomExecutor and a new task with/without priority, send the task to the new CustomExecutor , submit the task
               u create in the CustomExecutor and get the result of the task you sent to the program by considering the priority of the task.

 4) Enjoy!!!